-Why was it held there?
-Well, back then, it wasn’t unusual for non-league sides to switch home ties against bigger clubs for the sake of safety reasons.
-We think the experience of giving up proper home advantage is a big reason why we did everything we could to make sure our 1998 match against Newcastle didn’t get switched.
+Why was our 1996-7 cup clash held at their place in any case?
+Well, back then, it wasn’t unusual for non-league sides to switch home ties against bigger clubs for safety reasons.
+We think the experience of giving up proper home advantage is a huge reason why we did everything we could to make sure our 1998 match against Newcastle didn’t get switched.
 And it’s now rare to see many clubs do the switcheroo with cup ties.
 We’ll certainly never do it again, that’s for sure.
+With the case of Birmingham City in the 2024-5 League One season, we wouldn’t even need to entertain the concept.

 The club came to be in 1875 under the guise of Small Heath Alliance, before binning off the Alliance add-on in 1888.
 In a small coinkydink, the following season saw them join the Football Alliance.
 We’re not sure if it was a condition of entry that you couldn’t have the same name as the competition.
 We doubt it, however.
 In 1902-3, the Blues were one of the founder members – and first champions – of Football League Division Two.